Fly overnight to Cairo, Egypt

 Arrive in Cairo and relax in the Egyptian capital

-Upon arrival, you’ll be greeted at the airport and board your private transfer to your hotel.
+If you purchased your airfare from Vantage, upon arrival a Vantage representative will meet you and arrange transfer to your hotel.
 Settle into your surroundings here in the hub of Egyptian culture and unwind in your deluxe hotel.
 This evening, join your Cruise Director and fellow travelers for a Welcome Dinner at the hotel.

 See the treasures of King Tut at the Grand Egyptian Museum